hotwax/oms-documentation/netsuite/Flows/cycle-count.md

 To support this process, HotWax Commerce provides the Cycle Count App.
 The app enables store associates to perform scheduled periodic cycle counts while also allowing them to record inventory variances identified outside of the cycle counts.
 Associates can specify reasons such as lost, stolen, damaged, or found for discrepancies identified.
 Synchronizing this crucial data from HotWax Commerce to NetSuite is essential to ensure that all systems within the retailer’s technology stack have accurate and up-to-date inventory information.

 ### Key Objectives
-- The main goal of this integration is to keep in-store product inventory counts consistent between Netsuite and HotWax Commerce.
+- The main goal of this integration is to keep in-store product inventory counts consistent between NetSuite and HotWax Commerce.
-- Netsuite functions as the system of record for inventory in the retailer's technology ecosystem, making it essential to update Netsuite about any inventory changes within the stores.
+- NetSuite functions as the system of record for inventory in the retailer's technology ecosystem, making it essential to update NetSuite about any inventory changes within the stores.
-- Synchronizing in-store inventory variances from HotWax Commerce to Netsuite ensures consistent and accurate inventory data, enhancing operational efficiency and inventory accuracy for systems dependent on Netsuite.
+- Synchronizing in-store inventory variances from HotWax Commerce to NetSuite ensures consistent and accurate inventory data, enhancing operational efficiency and inventory accuracy for systems dependent on NetSuite.

 ## Workflow

 ## Conduct Periodic Inventory Cycle Count in the Store
 The inventory count process initiates within the store, where store associates leverage the Cycle Count App to conduct the cycle count.
 Upon completion of the cycle count, associates record the new inventory count into the app.
 Subsequently, the app automatically identifies the difference between the actual physical count and the corresponding systemic inventory levels, facilitating accurate and efficient inventory reconciliation.

-### Pushing Cycle Count File to HotWax Commerce
+### Pushing Cycle Count Inventory Variance File to HotWax Commerce
 Store associates upload the Cycle Count file from the app to the HotWax Commerce server.
 Store managers review this file, approve it, and subsequently, inventory cycle count variances are recorded in HotWax Commerce.

 ### Export Cycle Count Inventory Variances from HotWax Commerce
-Once inventory cycle count variances are successfully logged in HotWax Commerce, a specific job runs in our integration platform that creates a CSV file containing all the cycle count inventory variance records.
+Once inventory cycle count variances are successfully logged in HotWax Commerce, a specific job in our integration platform creates a CSV file containing all the cycle count inventory variance records.
 This file is then placed in an SFTP location, ensuring that it is readily accessible for further processing.

 Successful logging of an inventory count is indicated by its status being "INV_COUNT_COMPLETED"